MOSAiC Participation and Endorsement

 (2) Participants in MOSAiC who need a berth onboard Polarstern:

 Scientists and research groups that wish to directly participate in MOSAiC via access to the Polarstern and/or core MOSAiC infrastructure must obtain endorsement to ensure that the scientific activities support the overall MOSAiC scientific mission and are appropriately coordinated with other MOSAiC activities.
 Partners allocated a berth onboard Polarstern will pay a daily berth fee of approximately 1500 €, to be covered by external project funding and/or via in-kind infrastructure support required by AWI.
-This type of endorsement will guarantee the participant the agreed upon berth space onboard Polarstern, will provide the participant with early access to MOSAiC data, and will require the participant to agree to, and abide by, the MOSAiC data policy (under development).
+This type of endorsement will guarantee the participant the agreed upon berth space onboard Polarstern and access to standard project resources, and will provide the participant with early access to MOSAiC data.
+Additionally, this endorsement will obligate the participant to contribute to core measurement activities as part of MOSAiC working teams and agree to, and abide by, the MOSAiC data policy (under development), which will include public archival of MOSAiC measurements.

 This type of partnership is managed with a two-step process: